martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

-Brings you the latest version of @vtbag/element-crossing, which now supports animated SVGs, thanks to [Lukas](https://github.com/trombach)!
+Brings you the latest version of @vtbag/element-crossing, with a bug fix for letting `attr-*` properties cross over to the new page!

 For details, see the [CHANGELOG of the ElementCrossing](https://github.com/vtbag/element-crossing/blob/main/CHANGELOG.md).